ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/patch-TS-data.markdown

    * the change vector (or `null`)
    * a new `PatchRequest` instance
-* Use the `PatchRequest` instance to pass `PatchOperation` a Java Script that appends or removes time-series entries.
+* Use the `PatchRequest` instance to pass `PatchOperation` a Java Script that appends or removes time series entries.
 * Call `store.Operations.Send` to execute the operation.

 ---